Nearly 39 million people in the United States get migraines annually.

 How to Lower Your Risk of Migraines

 Next, a balanced diet is crucial.
-Migraine management requires avoiding processed foods, alcohol, caffeine and nitrates.
+Migraine management requires avoiding processed foods, alcohol, caffeine, and nitrates.
+Prioritizing whole foods, staying well hydrated, and maintaining a steady sleep routine can be powerful lifestyle defenses.

 If you have migraines, record your episodes and treatments, then consult Foothills Neurology about your headaches.
 Our skilled neurologists and physicians keep up with neurology developments and employ cutting-edge diagnostics.